tauraamui/kvs/README.md

 ## Why?

-Sometimes SQL (SQLite) has too much overhead or added complexity, especially if you want to just save/persist structures to storage and the most common relationship you have is one of "ownership".
+Sometimes SQL (yes even SQLite) has too much overhead or added complexity, especially if you want to just save/persist structures to storage and the most common relationship you have is one of "ownership".
 An alternative option is to use a key value DB, but most of the time this is done by "pickling/encoding" the structure using some language native facility to store the structure, and so you lose the ability to extract individual field entries if you want to.